 - Board of Directors, American River Parkway Foundation, 2010-2011

-- Panelist, Los Angeles County Bar Association, Environmental Law Section Fall Symposium, “To Frack or Not to Frack: Energy Development and Environmental Concerns,” November 2012
+- Speaker, Los Angeles County Bar Association Environmental Law Section Fall Symposium, “To Frack or Not to Frack: Energy Development and Environmental Concerns,” November 2012

 - Speaker, Strafford Publications Webinar, “CERCLA Liability Distribution: Emerging Trends: Establishing Arranger Liability and Divisibility of Liability Since Burlington Northern,” April 2012